jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 - The **checkout** action takes care of cloning your repository.
 - We specify our selected **action** and **version number** using `helaili/jekyll-action@2.0.5`.
   This handles the build and deploy.
-- We set a reference to a secret **environment variable** for the action to use.
-The `GITHUB_TOKEN` is a _Personal Access Token_ and is detailed in the next section.
+- We set a reference to a token for the action to use.
+The `GITHUB_TOKEN` is automatically provided by github actions.

 Instead of using the **on.push** condition, you could trigger your build on a **schedule** by using the [on.schedule] parameter.
 For example, here we build daily at midnight by specifying